MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 # Daughters of Oryx {#daughters}

-Presumably there is an enrage here, but I have never seen it because the sisters probably lost an extra 0 for their health bars.
+Presumably, there is an enrage here, but I have never seen it because the sisters probably lost an extra 0 for their health bars.
 Welcome to the new accessible spoils farm.

 ## Objective
 Kill the Deathsingers.